Faculty and Staff Directory

 Gomez AM, Midde NM, Mactutus CF, Booze RM, Zhu, J. (2012).
 Environmental enrichment alters nicotine-mediated locomotor sensitization and phosphorylation of DARPP-32 and CREB in rat prefrontal cortex.
 PLoS One, 7(8):e44149.
 Link

 Patel DA, Booze RM, Mactutus CF. (2012).
-Prenatal cocaine exposure alters progenitor cell markders in teh subventricular zone of the adult rat brain.
+Prenatal cocaine exposure alters progenitor cell markders in the subventricular zone of the adult rat brain.
 Int J Dev Neurosci, 30(1):1-9.
 Link